Afghan women weep as Taliban fighters enforce university ban

 The move is certain to hurt efforts by the Taliban to win international recognition for their government and aid from potential donors at a time when Afghanistan is mired in a worsening humanitarian crisis.
 The international community has urged Taliban leaders to reopen schools and give women their right to public space.

-Qatar and Pakistan, both Muslim countries, have expressed their disappointment at the university ban and urged authorities to reconsider their decision.
+Turkey, Qatar and Pakistan, all Muslim countries, have expressed their disappointment at the university ban and urged authorities to withdraw or reconsider their decision.

 Qatar played a key role in facilitating the negotiations that led to the withdrawal of U.S. forces from Afghanistan last year.
 It called on the “Afghan caretaker government” to review the ban in line with the teachings of Islam on women’s education.